House at Chartwell

 In addition to securing objects in the collection, money raised from the appeal will also enable new rooms and spaces to be opened by 2020.
 These spaces include...

 Perhaps the most private space in the house was Churchill's bedroom.
 The bedroom walls are adorned with family portraits and personal photographs, whilst his hairbrush lays on the bedroom table as if he had just placed it there.
 The room even has an en suite bathroom which will also be opened up to our visitors in the future.
+Both rooms will be open by tour only due to the confined space; more information will be available as our project progresses.

 The Secretaries Room